jupyterhub/repo2docker/docs/source/faq.md

 ## Why is my repository failing to build with `ResolvePackageNotFound` ?

 If you used `conda env export` to generate your `environment.yml` it will generate a list of packages and versions of packages that is pinned to platform specific versions.
-These very specific versions are not available in the linux Docker image used by `repo2docker`.
+These very specific versions are not available in the Linux Docker image used by `repo2docker`.
 A typical error message will look like the following:

 ```
 Step 39/44 : RUN conda env update -n root -f "environment.yml" && conda clean -tipsy && conda list -n root